sirduney/dunes-cli/DUNES.md

 A transaction output may hold balances of any number of dunes.

-Dunes are identified by IDs, which consist of the block in which a dune was etched and the index of the etching transaction within that block, represented in text as BLOCK:TX.
-For example, the ID of the dune minted in the 20th transaction of the 500th block is 500:20.
+Dunes are identified by IDs, which consist of the block in which a dune was etched and the index of the etching transaction within that block, represented in text as `BLOCK:TX`.
+For example, the ID of the dune minted in the 20th transaction of the 500th block is `500:20`.

 ### Etching